- Disability insurance offers vital financial support in the event of illness or injury, ensuring continued income during periods of incapacity

 Deciding between group and individual disability insurance involves weighing the pros and cons of each option.
 Group disability insurance offers lower premiums, convenient enrollment, and coverage for pre-existing conditions without medical underwriting.
 However, it has limitations like less customization, coverage tied to employment, stricter definitions of disability, and shorter benefit periods.

 The key difference is that an individual policy is owned by the doctor and is customized to their needs.
-Many professionals combine both group and individual insurance, using group plans for short-term disability (STD) and individual plans for long-term disability (LTD) once the STD benefits are exhausted (This is because STD is only available in a group plan).
+Many professionals combine both group and individual insurance, using group plans for short-term disability (STD) and individual plans for long-term disability (LTD) once the STD benefits are exhausted.
 This approach ensures continuous and comprehensive coverage, securing financial stability throughout a doctor’s career.

 How to apply for group or individual disability insurance?

-Group coverage through work typically involves automatic enrollment by your employer or union, especially in large companies where medical questionnaires may not be required.
+Group coverage through work typically involves automatic enrolment by your employer or union, especially in large companies where medical underwriting may not be required.

 In smaller organizations, you might need to provide medical information or undergo a physical exam for group coverage.
 The insurance company assesses each applicant individually due to the smaller risk pool.